Externships: Information for Student Participants

 - Hosting an Externship: The Pros and Con

-- Hosts are presented with a pool of student candidates whom they interview (usually via telephone or Skype) and select for externships.
+- Hosts select a pool of student candidates whom they then interview (usually via telephone or Skype) before making their final selections.

 - Externships are unpaid.